Course guide of Inorganic Chemistry (2041119)

 EVALUATION AND QUALIFICATION CRITERIA

-- It is mandatory to carry out the Practicum Course to pass the subject within the ordinary call.
+- The Practical Course takes working 5 days in the Laboratory, from Monday to Friday, included.
+It is mandatory to assist and complete the Practicum Course to pass the subject within the ordinary call.

 - Mid-term exam: 15% grade.